Don't Ask Taylor Swift If She's Ready To Settle Down Just Because She's Turning 30

 Taylor Swift is a wildly successful, internationally beloved superstar who has played an instrumental role in shaping the sound of pop music over the last decade.
 She is also a young woman about to turn 30 — which means that she, like so many young women virtually everywhere, still has to sort through questions about marriage, children, and "settling down."

 But Swift is not here for it.
-During an interview with Germany’s RTL radio station, Swift was asked whether turning 30 was a “turning point” for her, and if she thought she was ready to take her relationship with her longtime boyfriend, Joe Alwyn, to the next step.
+During an interview with Germany’s Deutsche Presse-Agentur, Swift was asked whether turning 30 was a “turning point” for her, and if she thought she was ready to take her relationship with her longtime boyfriend, Joe Alwyn, to the next step.
 She very politely shut that down, and she shut it down fast.

 Advertisement

-Note: Correction: An earlier version of this article misidentified the outlet that questioned Swift.